nagyf/mpu9250-visualization/README.md

 Where:

-- `device_id` is the name of the serial port on which the arduino is connected
+- `device_id` is the name of the serial port on which the arduino is connected.
+The easiest way to find it out is to launch the Arduino IDE and in the you search for it `Tools -> Port` menu, it will be something like `/dev/cu.usbmodem14411` on a Mac.
 - `baud_rate` is the data rate used to communicate on the serial port
 - `test_csv_file` is the filename of a file to write data to (this parameter is optional).
-The easiest way to find it out is to launch the Arduino IDE and in the you search for it `Tools -> Port` menu, it will be something like `/dev/cu.usbmodem14411` on a Mac.

 Examples: